-PSYC 17\, 27\, 37\, 47\ TOPICS IN PSYCHOLOGY
+PSYC 17, 27, 37, 47 TOPICS IN PSYCHOLOGY

-3 UNITS Lecture or Studio: Varies Pre-requisites: Varies Courses focus on various areas of interest within the field of psychology.
+Courses focus on various areas of interest within the field of psychology.

-PSYC 199\, 299\, 399\, 499\ INDEPENDENT STUDY 3 UNITS
+PSYC 199, 299, 399, 499 INDEPENDENT STUDY

-Lecture or Studio: Varies Pre-requisites: Consent of the dean Individual investigation in a field of special interest chosen by the student.
+Individual investigation in a field of special interest chosen by the student.
 Course description, objectives, content, and schedule must be submitted to the department chair for approval.
 Regular periodic meetings with sponsoring faculty are required.